Flaconi/terraform-cloudflare-workers/README.md

 Type: `map(string)`

+## Optional Inputs

+The following input variables are optional (have default values):

 ### <a name="input_zone_id"></a> [zone\_id](#input\_zone\_id)

 Description: Zone ID on cloudflare for the domain

 Type: `string`

+Default: `null`

 ### <a name="input_domain_name"></a> [domain\_name](#input\_domain\_name)